Electrospun Biomaterials for Tissue Repair

 Within the field of “Regenerative Medicine”, which seeks to replace or repair damaged or diseased cells or tissues or to simulate the body’s own repair mechanisms, there is increasing interest in the use of implantable biomaterials.
-Biomaterials can be derived either from nature or synthesised from a range of raw materials including polymers, ceramics, metals, proteins or composites.
+A biomaterial is any substance that has been engineered to interact with biological systems for a medical purpose.
+Biomaterials can be derived either from nature (e.g. collagen) or synthesised from a range of raw materials including polymers, ceramics, metals, proteins or composites.
 One approach is to de-cellularise a donor organ and using the remaining extracellular matrix as a “scaffold”.
-This has limitations with regard to the availability of donor organs and generation of an immune response, therefore biomedical engineers are developing a range of synthetic scaffolds. for different therapeutic applications.
+This has limitations with regard to the availability of donor organs and generation of an immune response, therefore biomedical engineers are developing a range of synthetic scaffolds for different therapeutic applications.
 These can be implanted on their own to promote healing driven by the patient’s own cells, loaded with cells to mimic artificial micro-organs or loaded with growth factors or pharmaceuticals to aid healing.

 Cornea regeneration using limbal tissue explants

-The Electrospinning Company has supplied biodegradable synthetic membranes for affordable corneal surface regeneration techniques in collaboration with the University of Sheffield and experts in India.
+The Electrospinning Company supplied biodegradable synthetic membranes for corneal surface regeneration clinical studies performed by the University of Sheffield and L.V.Prasad eye clinic in India.

 This case study explores the challenges faced to manufacture an electrospun component in neurosurgery and the solutions provide by The Electrospinning Company.